-Cataracts cause progressive vision impairment, such as increasingly blurry, hazy, or less colorful vision, which can significantly impact everyday activities like reading and driving.
-As the leading cause of blindness worldwide, cataracts are the most prevalent age-related eye condition.Β
+Cataracts can lead to changes in vision, such as increasingly blurry, hazy, or less colorful vision, which may affect everyday activities like reading and driving.
+As a leading cause of vision impairment worldwide, cataracts are a common age-related eye condition.

 [signup]